NG-NEST/ng-nest/lib/ng-nest/ui/checkbox/examples/en_US/default/icon/readme.md

 ---
 order: 4
-label: '图标样式'
+label: 'Icon'
 ---

-使用 `icon` 属性切换成图标样式的单选组合。
+Use the `icon` property to switch to a radio combination of icon styles.